Skip to main content

 • Food Banks: Food banks in America range from small rural centers to large facilities in metropolitan areas.
 They help feed those in need by securing food donations from food retailers, manufacturers, growers, and other organizations.
 Feeding America operates a nationwide network of 200 food banks and 60,000 meal programs that serve people and communities in all 50 U.S. states as well as Washington D.C. and Puerto Rico.
 Find a food bank in your local area and contact them to ask about free food distributions near you.

 • SNAP (formerly Food Stamps): SNAP, or the Supplemental Nutrition Assistance Program, is the largest hunger safety net program in the U.S., helping millions of older adults buy the food they need to age well.
 SNAP benefits can be used at large retailers like Walmart, grocery stores, and even farmers markets to buy fresh fruits and vegetables, meat, poultry, fish, milk, yogurt, bread, and other nourishing foods.
-While popular meal delivery options generally do not accept SNAP, some online grocery delivery retailers do, like Amazon Fresh.
-It’s a common myth that SNAP benefit amounts are low, the average SNAP benefit for a one-person senior household is $104 per month.
-SNAP assistance is open to anyone who meets its eligibility requirements, which vary from state to state.
+While popular meal delivery options generally do not accept SNAP, some online grocery delivery retailers do.
+It’s a common myth that SNAP benefit amounts are low, the average SNAP benefit for a one-person senior household is $158 per month, or $1,896 per year.4 SNAP assistance is open to anyone who meets its eligibility requirements, which vary from state to state.

 SNAP can provide an extra cushion for tight budgets.
 For example, Carlos M, aged 71, recently lost his part-time job working at a supermarket.
 Despite getting some assistance from his family, he needed help buying food on a fixed income.
 Carlos applied for SNAP and was approved.